Font Size :

 Soft skills

 You should also add some soft skills to your CV.
 Soft skills are skills related to your personality, and show that you're good at working in teams.
-Here are some of soft skills employers are looking for in candidates:
+Here are some examples of soft skills employers are looking for in candidates:

 • Customer service skills